girover/laravel-family-tree-builder/README.md

 ## Introduction
 This package allows you to build family trees.
     With this package it will be very simple to create trees and add nodes to trees.

+Every tree is allowed to have 85 generations.
+Assuming each generation has 20 years, this means that 1700 years of data can be stored in one tree.
+Every node in a tree is allowed to have 676 direct children.

 ## Installation